MicrosoftDocs/powerbi-docs/powerbi-docs/service-gateway-manage.md

 ## Remove a data source

 You can remove a data source if you're no longer using it.
-Be aware that removing a datasource breaks any dashboards and reports that rely on that data source.
+Be aware that removing a data source breaks any dashboards and reports that rely on that data source.

 To remove a data source, go to the data source then select **Remove**.